 - When you want your computer (DAW) to control MIDI-enabled (hardware) devices that don’t connect directly to your computer

-When you want to communicate directly between two or more MIDI instruments—a MIDI-enabled synthesizer and a MIDI-enabled drum module, for instance—you usually won’t need a MIDI interface.
-Each of these devices would typically have its own MIDI ports that don’t require an interface.
+For instance, when you want to communicate directly between two or more MIDI instruments—a MIDI-enabled synthesizer and a MIDI-enabled drum module, you usually won’t need a MIDI interface.
+Each device would typically have its own MIDI ports that don’t require an interface.

 If your MIDI instrument doesn’t have a USB-MIDI connection (the first situation above), then without a MIDI interface you won’t be able to send MIDI data to, or receive MIDI data from, your computer.